Solar Financing, Tax Credits & Incentives Guide (2026)

 Can I pay off my solar loan early?

 Most solar loans have no prepayment penalties.
-Paying off your loan early – especially after applying the federal tax credit – eliminates your monthly payment and maximizes your savings.
+Paying off your loan early eliminates your monthly payment and maximizes your savings.
 Confirm prepayment terms with your specific lender.

 Will solar financing affect my mortgage or ability to sell my home?